Professor Brigitte Granville

 In 1994-97, she was a Senior Expert at the Russian European Centre for Economic Policy (RECEP) financed by the European Union’s Technical Aid to the Commonwealth of Independent States programme, and then became Chief Macroeconomist for Russia at J P Morgan in 1997-98.
 From 1999-2003, Brigitte was Head of the International Economics Programme in the London think tank Chatham House.

-Concurrently with her present appointment in Queen Mary University, Brigitte is also Director of the Centre for Globalization Research in the same university, and a Trustee of Effective Intervention, a UK charity involved in research-focused projects on infant mortality and primary education in India and West Africa.
+Concurrently with her present appointment in Queen Mary University, Brigitte is Head of Department of Business Analytics and Applied Economics in the same university, and a Trustee of Effective Intervention, a UK charity involved in research-focused projects on infant mortality and primary education in India and West Africa.
 This charitable activity reflects Brigitte's long-standing interest in development and healthcare economics.
-Brigitte is one of a group of thirty economists from eleven EU member states who are signatories of the European Solidarity Manifesto (2013) advocating a controlled dismantlement of the European Monetary Union.
+Brigitte is one of a group of economists from Eurozone member states who are signatories of the European Solidarity Manifesto (2013) advocating a controlled dismantlement of the Economic and Monetary Union.